microsoft/qsharp-runtime/src/QirRuntime/lib/Tracer/README.md

 1. The first encountered operation of __non-zero__ duration N is added into layer L(0, max(P,N)).
 The value for _conditional barrier_ is set to 0.
-1. When conditional callback is encountered, the layer L(t,N) of the measurement that produced the result the conditional is on, is looked up and the _conditional barrier_ is set to _t + N_.
+1. When conditional callback is encountered, the layer L(t,N) of the measurement that produced the result the conditional is dependent on, is looked up and the _conditional barrier_ is set to _t + N_.
 At the end of the conditional scope the barrier is reset to 0.
 (Effectively, no operations, conditioned on the result of a measurement, can happen before or in the same layer as the measurement, even if they don't involve the measured qubits.)
 1. Suppose, there are already layers L(0,N0), ... , L(k,Nk) and the operation being executed is a single-qubit _op_ of duration __0__ (controlled and multi-qubit operations of duration 0 are treated the same as non-zero operations).
  Starting at L(k, Nk) and scanning backwards to L(conditional barrier, Nb) find the _first_ layer that contains an